Delhi HC directs NIA special court to hear pending bail plea of UAPA accused | english.lokmat.com

 Advocates Tanveer Ahmed Mir and Prabhav Ralli represented the applicant in the matter.

-According to the NIA, the applicant herein is accused under the UAPA of being a conduit in a hawala transaction to fund terrorism and is in custody since September 26, 2018.
-Mohammad Saleem was arrested along with others by NIA in connection with an alleged terror funding module having links with Pakistan.
+The applicant herein is accused under the UAPA of being a conduit in a hawala transaction to fund terrorism and is in custody since September 26, 2018.
+Mohammad Saleem was arrested along with others by NIA in connection with an alleged terror funding module having links with Pakistan, said the sources.

 ( With inputs from ANI )